Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

-These results can now be combined with the Rademacher bounds.
+This bound can now be combined with the Rademacher complexity bounds.
 However, to say anything concrete about the size of the empirical convex set some knowledge of $c_u^*$ is required.
-In the next section we will derive methods to measure the diameter of $C$ in any direction, then we will derive lower bounds on $c_u^*$ and we will combine these bounds in Section \ref{sec:bringing_it_together} with the bounds from this section.
+In the Section \ref{sec:diameter} we derive approaches to measure the width of $C$ in any direction, then we derive lower bounds on $c_u^*$.
+We combine these bounds in Section \ref{sec:bringing_it_together} with the above bound.